secretflow/psi/docs/user_guide/pir.rst

 | APSI          | Keyword PIR   | Single Server |
 +---------------+---------------+---------------+

-At this moment, SealPIR is not available in public APIs.
+At this moment, SealPIR is temporaily removed and will come back later.

 Release Docker